12.06.2016

 Be Ready to Fail

 Small failures, that is.
-We are all human – there WILL be set-backs, days when you simply can’t get to the gym, days when that office birthday cake is too tempting to resist.
-Nobody’s perfect, so be ready to cut yourself some slack and just get back to your plan as soon as possible.
-And you may not be able to anticipate – or prevent some of these set-backs.
+We are all human – there WILL be setbacks, days when you simply can’t get to the gym, days when that office birthday cake is too tempting to resist.
+Nobody’s perfect, so be ready to cut some slack and get back to your plan as soon as possible.
+And you may be unable to anticipate – or prevent some of these setbacks.
 Childcare, house maintenance, car maintenance, health care expenses…you can’t plan for every expense.

 Be Flexible

-Your resolution was to save 10% of your monthly salary but your car broke down, then your child’s preschool tuition went up?
+Your resolution was to save 10% of your monthly salary, but your car broke down, and then your child’s preschool tuition went up?
 Don’t beat yourself up.
-Focus on the here and now and get back to your resolution when you are able to.
+Focus on the here and now, and get back to your resolution when you are able to.

 Stay Positive

 Finally, above all, stay positive and have fun!
-Resolutions should not place undue burden on your life, nor should they cause additional stress.
-The right resolution will help initiate positive change that leads to a happier, healthier life.
+Resolutions should not place undue burdens on your life or cause additional stress.
+The right resolution will help initiate positive change leading to a healthier life.